colinbraun/fem-3d-solver/README.md

 The resulting image looks like:
 ![](dispersion.png)

-# Useful Resources
+## Useful Resources
 There are a few resources that were very helpful in the construction of this software.
 I have listed them here.

-1. Jin's Book (general FEM principles and basic problem formulations)
+1. Jin's Book (Theory and Computation of Electromagnetic Fields) - General FEM principles and basic problem formulations
-2. NASA FEM Paper (an easy-to-understand read and has equations for the interpolating functions and some integrals)
+2. [NASA FEM Paper](readme_refs/nasa_fem_paper.pdf) - An easy-to-understand read and has equations for the interpolating functions and some integrals.
+Good supplement to Jin's book.
-3. Comsol Equations for S-Parameters
+3. [Comsol Equations](https://doc.comsol.com/5.5/doc/com.comsol.help.woptics/woptics_ug_modeling.5.24.html) - Helpful for understanding S-parameter calculations (the S-parameter section above is a good supplement)
-4. Jin's other Book when I was first understanding the S-parameters
+4. Jin's other Book - Used this when making sense of S-parameter calculations